Arab Forum for Environment and Development: AFED documentaries

 AFED continues to support the capacity building initiatives of its member NGOs, as well as its awareness campaigns, school competitions, and training of journalists.

 Environmental education

 AFED has developed a comprehensive environmental education program, supported by a wide-ranging handbook.
-It provides all material needed to initiate environment activities at schools and incorporate environment in the curricula.
+It provides material needed to initiate environment activities at schools and incorporate environment in the curricula.
 Each of the 2 topics is supported by graphics, posters, documentaries, songs and plays, all available online.
 AFED program includes developing curricula at the national levels and teacher training workshops.

 Arab Green Economy Initiative

 In May 2009, AFED launched the Arab Green Economy Initiative (AGEI), designed to facilitate the transition of governments and businesses to more environment-friendly practices.
 The AGEI covers: Public Policy Recommendations, Economics of Eco-system Investing, Corporate Environmental Responsibility (CER), New Business Workshops, Sustainability Reporting, and Web-based Consumer Education.
 AFED carried out workshops for stakeholders in seven Arab countries to kick-start the AGEI program and select priorities.
 The 2011 AFED report Green Economy: Sustainable Transition in a Changing Arab World was one component of the initiative.
 Other components are 2 handbooks which AFED produced and are in use across the region, on: